-At June 30, 1998, BOL owned approximately 96% of the stock of Liggett-Ducat through its subsidiary, Western Tobacco Investments LLC ("Western Tobacco"), including shares of such stock acquired from Liggett in connection with Liggett's debt restructuring (refer to Note 6) and purchases of stock from other shareholders.
+At September 30, 1998, BOL owned approximately 96% of the stock of Liggett-Ducat through its subsidiary, Western Tobacco Investments LLC ("Western Tobacco"), including shares of such stock acquired from Liggett in connection with Liggett's debt restructuring (refer to Note 6) and purchases of stock from other shareholders.
+(Refer to Note 6 for information concerning pledges of interests in Western Tobacco.)

-Liggett-Ducat is in the process of constructing a new cigarette factory on the outskirts of Moscow which is currently scheduled to be operational in early 1999.
+Liggett-Ducat is in the process of constructing a new cigarette factory on the outskirts of Moscow which is currently scheduled to be operational in the second quarter 1999.
 Liggett-Ducat has entered into a construction contract for the plant.
-The remaining liability under that contract, as amended, at June 30, 1998 is approximately \$16,000.
-Equipment purchase agreements in place at June 30, 1998 total \$34,355, of which \$28,791 is being financed by the manufacturers.
+The remaining liability under that contract, as amended, at September 30, 1998 is approximately \$10,300.
+Equipment purchase agreements in place at September 30, 1998 total \$34,355, of which \$28,791 is being financed by the manufacturers.

-In April, 1998, Western Realty completed making a \$20,000 participating loan to Western Tobacco which holds BOL's interests in Liggett-Ducat, as discussed above, and the industrial site and manufacturing facility being constructed by Liggett-Ducat on the outskirts of Moscow.
+Western Realty has made a \$26,300 participating loan to Western Tobacco which holds BOL's interests in Liggett-Ducat, as discussed above, and the industrial site and manufacturing facility being constructed by Liggett-Ducat on the outskirts of Moscow.
 The loan, which bears no fixed interest, is payable only out of 30% of distributions, if any, made by Western Tobacco to BOL.
 After the prior payment of debt service on loans to finance the construction of the new facility, 30% of distributions from Western Tobacco to BOL will be applied first to pay the principal of the loan and then as contingent participating interest on the loan.
 Any rights of payment on the loan are subordinate to the rights of all other creditors of Western Tobacco.
-The loan is classified in other long-term liabilities on the consolidated balance sheet at June 30, 1998.
+The loan is classified in other long-term liabilities on the consolidated balance sheet at September 30, 1998.
 (Refer to Note 2.)